danbev/learning-ai/notes/ggml-rope.md

 ```
 So for each token we iterate over we will initialize a cache for the position
 encodings.

+One thing I missed the first time through this is that the position `p` is
+passed as the `theta_base` so it will be 0 for the first iteration.
 ```c
 static void ggml_rope_cache_init(
      float theta_base,